Application Deadline:November 1

 Additionally, OSH-PIP has a comprehensive due process procedure which outlines the processes for addressing concerns about intern performance as well as interns’ concerns about training.
 Related procedures and protocols are provided in hard copy to all interns during orientation via the OSH-PIP Handbook.

 Interns are also involved in the group supervision of several practicum students working toward their doctoral degrees (PhD/PsyD) in clinical psychology.
 These students are in the third or fourth year of doctoral training.
-Starting the third week in September, each intern completes about a three-month rotation co-facilitating practicum group supervision with an OSH licensed psychologist.
+Starting the third week in September, each intern completes about a four-month rotation co-facilitating practicum group supervision with an OSH licensed psychologist.
 Interns also receive supervision of supervision and training in the Integrative Developmental Model (IDM) of supervision.

 Interns will complete a 2-hour group presentation on a diversity topic of their choosing to the Psychology Department in the spring.
 For any interested intern, efforts can also be made to assign an intern to an OSH Diversity Committee subcommittee.